Johor's Pakatan Harapan state government falls, new coalition to take over

 JOHOR BAHRU: The Pakatan Harapan (PH) Johor state government will be replaced by a new coalition, the Johor Palace announced on Thursday (Feb 27).

-In a statement released to the press, the private secretary to Johor's Sultan Ibrahim Iskandar, Jabah Mohd Noah, confirmed that the new coalition, which include lawmakers from Parti Pribumi Bersatu Malaysia and Barisan Nasional, has the majority to form a new state government.
+In a statement released to the press, Johor's Sultan Ibrahim Iskandar's private secretary Jabah Mohd Noah confirmed that the new coalition, which includes lawmakers from Parti Pribumi Bersatu Malaysia (Bersatu) and Barisan Nasional, has the majority to form a new state government.

 READ: Anwar confirms he is Pakatan Harapan's choice for PM post